kite1988/dblp-parser/ReadMe.md

 To be specific, four key information, namely **author**, **conference**, **paper**, and **citation** under **\<inproceedings\>** will be extracted and stored in MySQL database as four tables.
 Please see [dblp.sql](https://github.com/kite1988/dblp-parser/blob/master/dblp.sql) for the database schema.

 The initial code was written by me in early 2010 for my undergraduate thesis.
 With some modifications, I released the code in [Google Code](https://code.google.com/archive/p/dblp-parser) on September 2013, and later migrated it to GitHub.
 I am still actively maintaining the code, e.g., fixing bugs as well as trying to implement new features.
-Therefore, welcome to contact me for any questions/suggestion/bug reports!
+Therefore, **please do contact me if you any questions or suggestions.** Thanks!

 ## How to use